 The Goal of our Nursing programs is to educate students in meeting the challenges of this demanding profession.
 Classroom and laboratory experiences include integrated simulation and technology, combined with clinical fieldwork in Montreal-area hospitals.
 Nursing students study in specialties ranging from medicine, surgery, rehabilitation, geriatrics, obstetrics, psychiatry and pediatrics.

-John Abbott also offers through its Centre for Continuing Education, a Professional Integration program for internationally educated nurses and a refresher program for registered practical nurses.
+John Abbott also offers through its Centre for Continuing Education, a Professional Integration Program for internationally educated nurses and a Refresher Program for registered nurses.
 Please contact the Centre for Continuing Education at local 5272 for more information.